Best Solana APIs for Developers in 2026

 Core features of Solana APIs

 Most Solana API providers historically focused on RPC endpoints for raw transactions and token balance queries.
-Over time, some providers added more data APIs, offering interpreted data for different use cases.
+Over time, some providers added more APIs, offering interpreted data for different use cases.

 The main gap between providers is in how much work is left for you after the API response arrives.